Fuel Efficiency vs. Fuel Economy: What’s the Difference?

 Engine: The engine is a significant factor in helping you figure out which are fuel-efficient vehicles and which may not be.
 A good rule of thumb is that the bigger the engine, the less fuel-efficient the vehicle may be.
 But why?
 Well, it’s all about trade-offs, as a V8 engine may offer breathtaking speed or exceptional towing capability, but this power comes with a price—literally.
 On the other hand, a gas-sipping four-cylinder engine helps go longer and drive further between fill-ups.

 Vehicle Type: Vehicle type (SUV, passenger car, pickup, van, etc.) goes hand-in-hand with engine size because larger vehicles require bigger engines.
-So, the engine needed in a large pickup truck would be overkill in an economy car, making something like your everyday Honda Civic or Toyota Corolla a more fuel-efficient car than a larger truck or SUV like Ford F-150 or a Land Rover Range Rover.
-Even your drivetrain can impact your fuel efficiency, as activating 4-wheel-drive (4WD) will cause your engine to work harder and thus lose efficiency.
+So, the engine needed in a large pickup truck would be overkill in an economy car, making something like your everyday Honda Civic or Toyota Corolla a more fuel-efficient car than a larger truck or SUV like a Ford F-150 or a Land Rover Range Rover.
+Even your drivetrain can impact your fuel efficiency, as activating a 4-wheel-drive (4WD) will cause your engine to work harder and thus lose efficiency.

 Driving Style: Driving habits go a long way in determining fuel efficiency.
 For example, putting the pedal to the metal at a green light may be fun, but such actions cause the fuel tank to empty sooner.
 Conversely, smooth and steady acceleration maximizes a car’s mileage.
 There are changes to fuel efficiency at different speeds, too, while even idling for too long can have an impact.
 If you’re also someone who takes short, frequent trips to places, you can also be impacting your fuel economy as the engine may not be running long enough to warm up to its optimum working temperature.

 Location: Where you drive can significantly impact fuel efficiency.
-The stop-and-go movements of city and suburban travels are not as ideal as uninterrupted highway journeys.
+The stop-and-go movements of city and suburban travel are not as ideal as uninterrupted highway journeys.
 However, many hybrid vehicles are optimized for better fuel economy in urban settings.

 Vehicle Condition: Peak fuel economy comes from a car operating optimally.
 This means that things like clogged fuel injectors and even having low tire pressure can impede a vehicle’s capabilities when it comes to fuel efficiency.